Jovitaa/sql-notes/01_SQL_Basics/04_SQL_Operators.md

 # SQL Operators

 ## 📌 What are Operators?
-Operators are used to perform operations on data.
+Operators are used to perform operations on data values.

 ---